 Issues/ Barriers Identified Recommendations Comments/ ADA Requirements

 7. Parking

 Total number of parking space count including 25 accessible spaces = 528 No action by RCTC.
 Number of ADA and van accessible spaces is compliant 208.2 Minimum Number.
 Parking spaces complying with 502 shall be provided in accordance with Table 208.2 except as required by 208.2.1, 208.2.2, and 208.2.3.
 Where more than one parking facility is provided on a site, the number of accessible spaces provided on the site shall be calculated according to the number of spaces required for each parking facility.
 Table 208.2 Parking Spaces

 Total Number of Parking Spaces Minimum Number of Required

 Provided in Parking Facility Accessible Parking Spaces

-1 to 25
+1 to 25 1

 26 to 50 2

-51 to 75
+51 to 75 3

 76 to 100 4

 101 to 150 5

 151 to 200 6

 201 to 300 7

 301 to 400 8

 401 to 500 9

 501 to 1000 2 percent of total

 1001 and over 20, plus 1 for each 100, or fraction thereof, over 1000

-Concrete has been ground to eliminate level changes maintain accessible routes to permit safe ambulation. pedestrian paths by an accessible route complying with 402.
+No issues found with bus stops within the RCTC boundary.
+Concrete has been ground to eliminate level changes Examine regularly and maintain accessible routes to permit safe ambulation.
+810.2.3 Connection.
+Bus stop boarding and alighting areas shall be connected to stapedestrian paths by an accessible route complying with 402.

 9. Signage

 a) Post mounted signs in the accessible route were evaluated to confirm minimum/ maximum projections and minimum clearances from the finished floor.
-Standard station signage is required to comply with SCRRA /Metrolink standard details (ES 3000) found at this link. https://metrolinktrains.com/globalassets/about/engineering/3000 stations.pdf 810.6 Rail Station Signs.
+Standard station signage is required to comply with SCRRA /Metrolink standard details (ES 3000) found at this link. https://metrolinktrains.com/globalassets/about/engineering/3000-stations.pdf No action by RCTC.
+Signage is by SCRRA/Metrolink 810.6 Rail Station Signs.
 Rail station signs shall comply with 810.6.
 EXCEPTION.
-Signs shall not be required to comply with 810.6.1 and 810.6.2 where audible signs are remotely transmitted to hand-held receivers, or are user- or proximity-actuated.
-SCRRA/Mertolink is responsible for the signage.
+Signs shall not be required to comply with 810.6.1 and 810.6.2 where a are remotely transmitted to hand-held receivers, or are user- or proximity-actual SCRRA/Mertolink is responsible for the signage.